AqwamCreates/DataPredict/docs/API/Models/LogisticRegression.md

 Set model's parameters.
 When any of the arguments are nil, previous argument values for that argument will be used.

 ```
-LogisticRegression:setParameters(maxNumberOfIterations: integer, learningRate: number, sigmoidFunction: string)
+LogisticRegression:setParameters(maximumNumberOfIterations: integer, learningRate: number, sigmoidFunction: string)
 ```

 #### Parameters:

-* maxNumberOfIterations: How many times should the model needed to be trained.
+* maximumNumberOfIterations: How many times should the model needed to be trained.

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between (0 to 1).